lchabin/heart/readme.txt

 will pulse on next saint valentin in ten minutes, for 18 hours, then next year.
 + short pulse every midnight
-+ wake up pulse every 120 seconds
++ wake up pulse every 120 seconds  (very bad for battery)
 ========================================